 When you want to copy a data disc you have two main options which is if you want to copy the disc directly to another drive (for example from a CD-reader to a CD-recorder) or to a disc image on your hard drive.

-Copy to a Compact Disc or the toolbar button:
+Copy to a Compact Disc

-To copy a disc directly to another drive, use the menu: Actions - Copy Disc - to a Compact Disc...
+To copy a disc directly to another drive, use the menu: Actions • Copy Disc • to a Compact Disc...